 If you are a Non-Objecting Beneficial Owner, Crombie will obtain your name and you will be treated as if you are a registered holder.
 You will receive proxy-related materials including a form of proxy from our transfer agent, TSX Trust Company.
-The form of proxy will include a control number that you will use to access the Meeting.
 You may attend the Meeting and vote at the Meeting or you may appoint another person to represent you as proxy holder to vote your Units at the Meeting.
 You are encouraged to complete and return the enclosed form of proxy to ensure that your vote is counted should your plans to attend change.
+When you arrive at the Meeting, please register with the transfer agent, TSX Trust Company.